kinit-sk/tiktok-algorithmic-audit-reproducibility/README.md

 Each scenario will run in parallel with its own configuration and store data in its respective folder.

 ## Jupyter notebooks descriptions
+- **main_analysis.ipynb**: Consists of analysis to measure noise and location impact and analysis to compare feeds similarities (control vs. personalized, beginning vs. end, etc.)

 - **hashtags_interactions.ipynb**:  Analyzes target hashtags in experimental vs. control groups

 - **nicknames_interactions.ipynb**:  Examines nickname occurrences in experimental vs. control groups